Mouleshwar3238/Forest_Cover_Classification/README.md

 # Forest_Cover_Classification
-Implemented some popular classification algorithms to predict the type of forest cover
+Implemented some popular classification algorithms to predict the type of forest cover.
+(Extensive improvements were carried out later)

 ## Dataset Description
 The dataset contains data from 4 areas of the Roosevelt National Forest in Colorado.
 It includes information on tree type, shadow coverage, distance to nearby landmarks (roads etc.), soil type, and local topography for 7 different types of forest cover.